AnkanDas22/PyHolo/README.md

     pip install PyAudio

-Follow instructions given in the application for following through how to make generate the hologram from your given image path!
+Follow instructions given in the script for following through how to make generate the hologram from your given image path!

+Executable version AVAILABLE at https://github.com/AnkanDas22/HologramMakerVoiceEdition

 Contact me @RektAlter or ankandas2222@gmail.com for any queries regarding this project.